Contributing¶

 You can host the documentation locally with the following command:

-The documentation is then available athttp://localhost:8000/
+The documentation is then available athttp://localhost:8000/.

 Actual Deployment

--branch.
+The development version of the documentation is deployed automatically to GitHub Pages when something is pushed to the main-branch.
 The workflow for deploying a new stable version needs to be triggered manually.
-You can find it in the Actions
+You can find it in the Actions-tab of the repository.
+Both workflows use mike instead of MkDocs to enable versioning.

 Code Reference¶

-is generated automatically from the
+The Code Reference is generated automatically from the

 See the documentation of the underlying griffe package for more details.